-Magic Tree House: Dinosaurs Before Dark KIDS
+Magic Tree House: Dinosaurs before Dark KIDS

 A magical tree house transports Jack and Annie to the land of the dinosaurs in this adaptation of the best-selling book series.